kkworden/node-iso/README.md

 As you can see, a very barebones project.

 # How to run the app
-Clone the repo and run: `gulp`
+Clone the repo and run: `npm start`

-This will build all of the files, parse JSX, transpile ES6, create browserify bundles, etc.
+By default this will run in development mode.
+If you want to run in production mode (no file watching), run: `npm run production`